Junioir is honored for academics and success on the golf course.

 Senior is recognized on all-conference team in nestion's best conference.

-On Burch: A four-year letter winner for the Seminole women's golf team who earned her bachelor's degree in sport management in April of 2007...played in 37 career events and 110 total rounds during her four-year career...earned All-ACC honors in 2005 as one of the top 12 golfers in the nation's top conference for women's golf...one of only four sophomores in school history to earn All-ACC honors joining Caroline Westrup (2007), Caroline Larsson (2004) and All-America Kristin Tamulis (2001)...helped lead the Seminoles to two NCAA Championship appearances, two top-20 national finishes and three NCAA Regional Championship appearances during her career...earned three top-five career finishes - tied for second at the spring 2006 Ryder/Florida Championship, tied for fifth at the spring 2005 Lady Gamecock Invitational and tied for fifth at the fall 2005 Chrysler Challenge...earned three top-five, three top-10, seven top-15, 11 top-20 and 14 top-25 finishes during her career...also an academic standout she was named to the National Golf Coaches Association Division I Scholar Athlete team in 2006...named to the Atlantic Coast Conference Academic Honor Roll in both 2004 and 2006...played well in her first career NCAA Championship appearance in 2004 with four scores in the 70's and a 72 in the final round of the event...earned her career-best tournament score (220), career-best tournament score vs. par (+7), career-tying 36-hole score (147) and a tied for 15th place finish in leading the Seminoles to a ninth place team finish at the fall 2004 ACC/SEC Challenge...played in three ACC Championships during her career and earned her career-best ACC finish of tied for 10th during the 2005 event at the Carmel Country Club in Charlotte, N.C...helped Florida State to team titles at the fall 2003 Ann Rhoades/University of Alabama Intercollegiate, the spring 2006 Ryder/Florida Collegiate Championship and the fall 2006 Cougar Classic...played in the 2003, 2005 and 2006 U.S. Women's Amateur and the 2005 Public Links tournaments...made it through the first round of qualifying before falling in sectional qualifying for the 2003 and 2006 U.S. Women's Open...advanced to match play and through two rounds of stroke play at the 2006 North-South Amateur at Pinehurst...averages 77.29 strokes in 110 rounds during 37 tournaments in the first three years of her career.
+On Burch: A four-year letter winner for the Seminole women's golf team who earned her bachelor's degree in sport management in April of 2007...played in 37 career events and 110 total rounds during her four-year career...earned All-ACC honors in 2005 as one of the top 12 golfers in the nation's top conference for women's golf...one of only four sophomores in school history to earn All-ACC honors joining Caroline Westrup (2007), Caroline Larsson (2004) and All-America Kristin Tamulis (2001)...helped lead the Seminoles to two NCAA Championship appearances, two top-20 national finishes and three NCAA Regional Championship appearances during her career...earned three top-five career finishes - tied for second at the spring 2006 Ryder/Florida Championship, tied for fifth at the spring 2005 Lady Gamecock Invitational and tied for fifth at the fall 2005 Chrysler Challenge...earned three top-five, three top-10, seven top-15, 11 top-20 and 14 top-25 finishes during her career...also an academic standout she was named to the National Golf Coaches Association Division I Scholar Athlete team in 2006...named to the Atlantic Coast Conference Academic Honor Roll in both 2004 and 2006...played well in her first career NCAA Championship appearance in 2004 with four scores in the 70's and a 72 in the final round of the event...earned her career-best tournament score (220), career-best tournament score vs. par (+7), career-tying 36-hole score (147) and a tied for 15th place finish in leading the Seminoles to a ninth place team finish at the fall 2004 ACC/SEC Challenge...played in three ACC Championships during her career and earned her career-best ACC finish of tied for 10th during the 2005 event at the Carmel Country Club in Charlotte, N.C...helped Florida State to team titles at the fall 2003 Ann Rhoades/University of Alabama Intercollegiate, the spring 2006 Ryder/Florida Collegiate Championship and the fall 2006 Cougar Classic...played in the 2003, 2005 and 2006 U.S. Women's Amateur and the 2005 Public Links tournaments...made it through the first round of qualifying before falling in sectional qualifying for the 2003 and 2006 U.S. Women's Open...advanced to match play and through two rounds of stroke play at the 2006 North-South Amateur at Pinehurst...averaged 77.29 strokes in 110 rounds during 37 tournaments during her four career as a Seminole.

 Fall 2003: Became a member of the Seminoles' starting lineup upon her arrival at Florida State as a freshman and competed in four tournaments during her first semester as a member of the team ... best round of the season - a two-over par 74 - came at the Florida State-hosted Chrysler ACC/SEC Challenge ... carded a second round 74 which was an eight stroke improvement of eight stokes over her first round score of 82 in the ACC/SEC ... also achieved her season's-best score vs. par of +14 and season's-best 36-hole score of 156 during her inaugural collegiate season ... counted at least one score to the team total in all four events during the season ... earned her first career top 20 individual finish in helping the Seminoles to the team championship at the Ann Rhoads/University of Alabama Intercollegiate ... best 54-hole score of the season (235) came at the Landfall Tradition ... averaged 78.60 strokes in 10 rounds during four events.